 Duke Divinity School and the Office of Black Church Studies have announced the Black Pastoral Leadership Collaboration, led by The Reverend David Emmanuel Goatley, Ph.D., research professor of theology and Black Church Studies and director of the Office of Black Church Studies.
-This new initiative draws on original research on black church traditions and historical examples of effective black church leadership in order to identify and develop models for strengthening leadership in the black church and beyond
+This initiative draws on original research from the black church for the whole church.

 The key drivers of the initiative are three-fold: research, teaching, and convening.

-During the research phase, 12 multidisciplinary scholars will discover, design, and disseminate effective models of leadership, producing case studies on black pastoral strategies, successes, and setbacks.
+During the research phase, 12 multidisciplinary scholars will discover, design, and disseminate effective models of leadership about black pastoral strategies, successes, and struggles.
 Research will focus on the following eras:

 - Reconstruction era, 1865 – 1877

 - Civil rights era years of 1945 – 1967